 We understand that mistakes and misunderstandings happen.
 Our Compliance Team makes every effort to address errors and resolve issues fairly and amicably.

 If you would like to contact our Compliance Team, please email: email@example.com

-1 s.25(5) of the Waste Diversion Act (WDA) states: A waste diversion program developed under this Act for blue box waste must provide for payments to municipalities to be determined in a manner that results in the total amount paid to all municipalities under the program being equal to 50 per cent of the total net costs incurred by those municipalities as a result of the program.
+1 s.11(1) of the WDTA states: The waste diversion program for blue box waste must provide for payments to municipalities to be determined in a manner that results in the total amount paid to all municipalities under the program being equal to the applicable percentage of the total net costs incurred by those municipalities as a result of the program.